Updated May 2, 2022

 - This includes physician visits, imaging, and Urgent Care.

-- If the patient is under 18, the support person should be a parent or legal guardian.
+- If the patient is under 18, at least one support person should be a parent or legal guardian.

 - Urgent Care patients and their support persons will be asked to remain in their vehicle in the parking lot and call the posted number to wait until they are called.